 The inscription on B-8 is an excellent illustration of the importance of the motif on a seal.
 The markhor motif incorporates the Indus glyph for water.
 The water glyph is not horizontal, but is angled, so that under the Indus convention, the water flows from north to south.
 Hence, it is an ideograph for flowing water, in other words a river.
-When this symbol is read alongside the other two glyphs, the inscription on B-8 reads: 'River carry people.'
-Thus, I can conjecture that the seal's owner may have been a ferryman.
+When this symbol is read alongside the other two glyphs, the inscription on B-8 reads 'river carry people'.
+Thus, it can be conjectured that the seal's owner may have been a ferryman.

 Mahadevan's sign numbers 1086 and 4693 may be variants of the same sign.
 It is not yet possible for me to say whether they each had a distinct meaning.
 I have listed them separately in this section with specific examples of their usages.